[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish uniform guidelines and procedures for performance evaluations of members of the faculty.

-REVIEW: This OP will be reviewed in February of odd-numbered years by the Vice Provost for Faculty Affairs and the Senior Vice Provost for Academic Affairs with substantive revisions presented to the Provost/Senior Vice President for Academic Affairs (PSVPAA) by March 15.
+REVIEW: This OP will be reviewed in February of odd-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by March 15.

 Texas Tech University administrators and faculty conduct periodic evaluations of faculty performance when making decisions concerning tenure and promotion, merit salary increases, research support, development leaves, and teaching and research awards.
-The evaluation of faculty at Texas Tech University is continuous.
+The evaluation of faculty at Texas Tech University is continuous and includes a mandatory Annual Performance Evaluation.
+The Annual Performance Evaluation includes the faculty member's Annual Report and Chair Evaluation, with or without an optional Annual Plan.

 Students evaluate teaching, faculty members judge each other's work continuously as decisions on promotion and tenure are made, products of research and other creative activity are reviewed and critiqued, and award competitions are conducted.
 Moreover, evaluation of faculty members and the programs of departments and colleges occurs during reviews conducted by accreditation agencies, the Graduate School, and other concerned groups and individuals.